-Another engineering organization has bestowed honors on the River Prairie development, for which Ayres Associates was the prime consultant serving the City of Altoona.
+Yet another organization has recognized the transformative River Prairie development, for which Ayres Associates was the prime consultant serving the City of Altoona.
+The Wisconsin Economic Development Association last week presented its Economic Development Initiative Award to the project.

 The Wisconsin Section of the American Society of Civil Engineers has selected the project for a 2019 Engineering Project Achievement Award in Category C (projects with a construction cost of $10 million to $20 million).